scheb/2fa/doc/troubleshooting.rst

 window, the higher the chance that the codes generated on server and from the app don't match up.
 When the time difference becomes larger than the time window, it becomes impossible to provide the right code.

-To counteract the issue of time differences you could increase the ``leeway`` or ``window`` (deprecated) setting, then more codes around the current time window will be accepted:
+To counteract the issue of time differences you could increase the ``leeway`` setting, then more codes around the current time window will be accepted:

 .. code-block:: yaml